IsaacDSC/gopherline/README.md

 ## Server Configuration

-The producer connects to a gopherline server endpoint.
+The producer connects to a workqueue server endpoint.
 Ensure your server:

 1. Accepts POST requests at `/event/publisher`
 2. Uses Basic authentication with the provided token